woboq/moc-ng/README.md

 Not supported:
  * OSX Framework options (-F)

-PROBLEMS?
+## Problems?

 Make sure that the Qt include paths (and other include paths) are correctly passed to moc via the -I option

 Report bugs on github: https://github.com/woboq/moc-ng/issues

-TESTS:
+## Tests

 Replace the moc binary in the builddir (qtbase/bin/moc)  and run the Qt tests.
 Expecially the tst_moc and the tests for corelib/kernel.
-The tests that are known to fail are worked arounded in "workaroundtests.cpp".
+The tests that are known to fail are worked around in "workaroundtests.cpp".
 Tests for features not supported by normal Qt (such as templates) are found in the tests subdirectory.